moaz-shamim/reactJourney/03tailwindprops/QuickStart.md

 In traditional concept of web building we put html , css and js separately but In react we put them together in components .

-for eg we see the card component that we made , and use it again and agai by passing different value according to our need .
+for eg we see the card component that we made , and use it again and again by passing different value according to our need .